ibm-messaging/mq-dev-patterns/Node.js/README.md

 ```
 For JWT authentication via JWKS, make sure `JWT_KEY_REPOSITORY` points to your token issuer's public certificate and your queue manager is configured to retrieve the JWKS

-If you would like to proceed without JWKS validation, edit the endpoint to use the correct URL (beginning with http) and leave `JWT_KEY_REPOSITORY` blank
+If you would like to proceed with JWT authentication without JWKS validation, edit the endpoint to use the correct URL (beginning with http) and leave `JWT_KEY_REPOSITORY` blank

 ## Put / Get
 The put application places a json object onto the queue.